Holdings

 The herbarium's large holdings of grasses of the Western Hemisphere comprise one of the premier university collections of grasses in the United States.
 The special interest in grasses at Iowa State University began with Louis H. Pammel, was enhanced greatly by the long tenure of Richard W. Pohl, and continues with the work of Lynn G. Clark.
 The herbarium also holds a significant collection of legumes, added through the efforts of Duane Isely.

-Holdings Received from IA
+Holdings Received from IA and ISTC

 The University of Iowa Mycological Collection was moved to the Ada Hayden Herbarium in 1984.
 This collection is described below in greater detail.

-Approximately 220,000 accessioned specimens of vascular plants and bryophytes were received through the transfer of the remainder of the University of Iowa Herbarium (IA) to ISC in 1984.
+Approximately 220,000 accessioned specimens of vascular plants and bryophytes were received through the transfer of the remainder of the University of Iowa Herbarium (IA) to ISC in 2004.
 The IA vascular plants comprise about 185,000 specimens and the now combined ISC-IA bryophytes about 46,000 specimens.
 The vascular plants from IA include around 100,000 Iowa collections with strong representation from the eastern third of the state and other regions of the state surveyed during Robert Thorne's tenure.
 The IA bryophyte collection is regionally and historically significant and was ranked 12th nationally as of the early 1990's, according to Dr. Diana Horton, the former curator of IA.
 In addition to the representation of Iowa bryophytes (about 30% of the total), the collection includes strong holdings of Upper Midwest bryophytes and good representation of North American diversity generally (about 60% of the total).
 The remaining 10% are specimens from countries outside of North America.
 About half of the IA bryophyte holdings are Henry Conard specimens and another significant number are those of Bohumil Shimek, R.V.
 Drexler and Robert Hulbary.

 Type Collection